Mathematics Problem Solving

 7. Identify, classify, and measure different types of geometric figures.

-8. Apply the formulas for perimeter, area, circumference, and volume of geometric figures.
+8. Apply the formulas for perimeter, area, circumference, and volume of

 9. Understand and interpret various data representations.